rinliauw/rinliauw.github.io/content/projects/hackiethon-2021/index.md

 services are from Namecheap.
 This time, deploying to a subdomain was surprisingly straightforward, maybe I'll write about it sometime.

-The scroll component on the bottom left was a really tricky bit, and currently it's not perfect, but it works most of the time...
+The scroll component on the bottom right was a really tricky bit, and currently it's not perfect, but it works most of the time...

 Screenshots and more details coming soon!